murkl/arch-os/runtime/README.md

 It installs nothing.
 It knows nothing about Arch Linux, disks, packages, bootloaders or desktops — there is not one of those words anywhere in the source.
-What is asked, what the answers mean and what the shell does is an **installer.yaml and a folder of tasks** beside it.
+What is asked, what the answers mean and what the shell does is an **installer.yaml and the folders beside it**.
 Started without one, the binary says so and stops.

 That split is the whole design.
 Every system-specific thing there is lives in the tree, so the same binary drives an installer for anything, and the tree can be